 2. Tungsten-rhenium alloy rods are cut into discs and used as electrical contact materials.
 They have low contact resistance, low arcing current and arcing voltage, optimal arc stabilization performance, and low arc erosion resistance.
 Therefore, they are widely used to replace platinum contact materials.

-3. Tungsten rhenium alloy wire is widely used in the heating wire of electron tubes, kinescopes, and bulbs, which not only improves the reliability but also greatly increases their service life.
+3. Tungsten rhenium alloy wire is widely used in the heating wire of electron tubes, kinescopes, and bulbs, which not only improves reliability but also greatly increases their service life.

 Headquartered in Lake Forest, California, USA, Advanced Refractory Metals (ARM) is a leading manufacturer & supplier of refractory metals & alloys across the world.
 It provides customers with high-quality refractory metals & alloys such as rhenium, tungsten, tungsten rhenium alloys, molybdenum, tantalum, titanium, and zirconium at a very competitive price.